 Diet

-Eating healthily helps your digestive system work well and can reduce your risk of bowel cancer.
+Eating a healthy and balanced diet helps your digestive system work well and can reduce your risk of bowel cancer.
+This page provides information about different types of food and the simple changes you can make to improve your bowel health.

 - Eat at least five portions of vegetables and fruit every day